Frequently Asked Questions

 Can I take a look at your rules and regulations and any financial information about the co-op?

-The following legal and financial documents about the co-op are available on our web site: the Proprietary Lease, the House Rules, the Co-op Handbook, and audited financial statements for the past three years.
+The following legal and financial documents about the co-op are available on our web site: the Proprietary Lease, the House Rules, the Co-op Handbook, and audited financial statements for the past five years.
 It is recommended that you hire a real estate lawyer to help you evaluate these documents.
 A good lawyer can help protect your interests in a real estate transaction.

 Is there a fact sheet with all the relevant information that I can give to my attorney to evaluate?